balderdashy/sails-docs/config.io.md

+> Available in Sails 0.9

 ## Socket.io server configuration

-By convention, these properties are located in `config/io.js`.

-> Available in Sails 0.9

-> TODO: Write actual documentation for this stuff.
+Configuration options for Socket.IO in conjunction with the way sails.js uses it are available in the ```config/io.js``` file.

 #### Example (config/io.js)
 ```javascript